cchudzicki-ocw-testing/8.323-spring-2023/content/pages/readings.md

 Schwartz, Matthew. *Quantum Field Theory and the Standard Model*.
 Cambridge University Press, 2013.
 ISBN: 9781107034730.
 (A well-written introduction to QFT that emphasizes physical intuition alongside calculations.
 Self-contained, and covers both canonical quantization and the path integral approach.)

 Brown, Lowell S. *Quantum Field Theory*.
 Cambridge, UK: Cambridge University Press, 1994.
-ISBN: 9780521469463. )A modern path integral presentation of QFT.
+ISBN: 9780521469463.
+(A modern path integral presentation of QFT.
 Covers QED but not QCD.)

 Ramond, Pierre. *Field Theory: A Modern Primer* (second edition).
 Levant Books, 2007.
 ISBN: 9788187169840.
 (A book dealing efficiently with QFT in the path integral approach.)

 Ryder, Lewis. *Quantum Field Theory* (second edition).
 Cambridge University Press, 1996.
 ISBN: 9780521478144.
 (A modern pedagogical introduction to QFT including the Weinberg-Salam model and other selected topics.)

-Mandl, Franz and Graham Shaw. *Quantum Field Theory.* John Wiley & Sons, 1984.
+Mandl, Franz, and Graham Shaw. *Quantum Field Theory.* John Wiley & Sons, 1984.
 ISBN: 9780471906506.
 (A clear and concise introduction to the basic computations in quantum field theory.)

 ## Readings for Problem Sets